 The extinction of what?
 Of Man?
 Of Earth?

-Physical conditions for the survival of the human strain won’t be completely cancelled, and on the other hand the human being is well enough equipped to be able to protect someone from the end (a bunker, an interstellar journey).
+Physical conditions for the survival of the human strain won’t be completely cancelled and, on the other hand, the human being is well enough equipped to be able to protect itself from the end (a bunker, an interstellar journey).
 So, it is not mankind that is extinguishing.
-And it is not even civilization, because it’s likely to persist in the robots that will survive in a separate form from the human being.
-Civilization survives in the intelligent automaton and man survives in a separate condition from automated intelligence.
-So, what will disappear is the human civilization, which sees body and mind as united.
-It’s a barbarity we’re already seeing: a humanity literally separated from its mind.
-Inhuman civilization, barbarian humanity.
-It’s the trend that is being outlined since 2016, the year of Brexit, the victory of Trump and Narendra Modi…
+And it is not even civilisation, because it’s likely to persist in the robots that will survive in a separate form from the human being.
+Civilisation survives in the intelligent automaton and man survives in a separate condition from automated intelligence.
+So, what will disappear is the human civilisation which sees body and mind as united.
+It’s a barbarism we’re already seeing: a humanity literally separated from its mind.
+Inhuman civilisation, barbarian humanity.
+It’s the trend that has been outlined since 2016, the year of Brexit, the victory of Trump and Narendra Modi…

 What’s the right political action to take (and, on our part, to support)?
-In your words clearly resounded the prophetic Socialismo o barbarie by Rosa Luxemburg.
-In Secondo Avvento (DeriveApprodi 2018) you wrote that only the return of the internationalist conscience could avoid an apocalyptic prospect.
-Do you still believe in the possibility that communism will once again be a believable prospect?
+In your words, there is a clear resonance of the prophetic Socialismo o barbarie by Rosa Luxemburg.
+In Secondo Avvento (DeriveApprodi 2018) you wrote that only the return of the internationalist conscience could avoid the prospect of apocalypse.
+Do you still believe in the possibility that communism will once again become a credible prospect?

 “It’s easier to imagine the end of the world than the end of capitalism”.
 Mark Fisher summed up our condition very well.

-His only flaw was the melancholy nature.
+His only flaw was the melancholic nature.
 It takes a happy energy to tell the truth.

 And so, in front of this scenario, what’s the point of mapping?
-Wouldn’t it be appropriate perhaps to feed images of other sign that could feed that “possible” that could save us?
+Wouldn’t it be appropriate perhaps to feed images of other signs that could feed that “possible” which could save us?
 Wouldn’t it be more effective to look for and show escape lines?

-It reminds me of what Federico Campagna says, the author of the beautiful Technic and Magic: the reconstruction of reality (Bloomsbury London 2018, ndr), in a new book on “prophecy” that he’s writing in these months.
-Well, he says that in the history of modernity the philosophical thought had essentially the task of saying how one can live well.
+It reminds me of what Federico Campagna, the author of the beautiful Technic and Magic: the reconstruction of reality (Ed: Bloomsbury London 2018), says in a new book on “prophecy” that he’s writing in these months.
+Now, he says that in the history of modernity, the philosophical thought essentially had the task of saying how one can live well.
 But now it has the task of saying how one can die well, of creating the conditions for happiness during the conscious extinction, that could also constitute an inheritance for those who will survive.
-Because, as I said, mankind is destined to survive its own civilization.
-Barbarity will spread everywhere, but someone will be able to escape it and cultivate a new humanism.
-So the political, aesthetic and cultural task is to be happy!
+Because, as I said, mankind is destined to survive its own civility.
+Barbarism will spread everywhere, but someone will be able to escape it and cultivate a new humanism.
+So, the political, aesthetic and cultural task is to be happy!

-We must analyze honestly the trend inscribed in the present, then be able to glimpse countertrends and escape lines (be happy) in it, and finally create the conditions so that if there’s something that really escapes the trend, it can grow increasingly rich.
+We must honestly analyse the trend inscribed in the present, then be able to glimpse countertrends and escape lines (be happy) in it, and finally create the conditions so that if there’s something that really escapes the trend, it can be increasingly enriched.
 We must tell the truth and, at the same time, produce mental conditions for collective happiness.
-Autonomy is basically this: to be happy in conditions that make happiness impossible.
+At its foundation, Autonomy is this: to be happy in conditions that make happiness impossible.

-In The Good Fight, an american web series which is overtly anti-Trump, the main character, a democratic lawyer who is obsessed with the republican President, persuades herself that the only way to survive the madness that is spreading is not to struggle to save the world conceptually, but to protect the sense in its space, to focus on your own daily practice.
+In The Good Fight, an American web series which is overtly anti-Trump, the main character, a democratic lawyer who is obsessed with the Republican President, persuades herself that the only way to survive the spreading madness is not to struggle to save the world conceptually, but to protect the sense in its space, to focus on one’s own daily practice.
 Perhaps it is precisely the abstraction from a concrete and visible doing, from some form of craftsmanship, that prevents our happiness?

-Affliction is the only intellectual position that is adequate to our time, but friendship is the power that transforms affliction into joy.
+Despair is the only intellectual position that is adequate to our time, but friendship is the power that transforms despair into joy.
 Where communication between conscious humans is possible, then there’s happiness.
-Friendship, complicity, as Deleuze and Guattari already said, create a space in which the world, the whole history, can reproduce like an hologram through an act of language.
+Friendship, complicity – as Deleuze and Guattari already said – create a space in which the world, the whole history, can reproduce like a hologram through an act of language.